google/mug/README.md

 * Exceptions from worker threads are wrapped so that stack trace isn't misleading.

 But fundamentally:
-* Parallel streams are best when CPU is the bottle-neck.
-JDK has built-in magic to optimally use the available cores so why manually tune anything?
+* Parallel streams are for CPU-bound tasks.
+JDK has built-in magic to optimally use the available cores.
-* Parallelizer is for parallelizing tasks where IO or external services are the bottleneck.
+* Parallelizer is for IO-bound tasks.

 #### Why not just submitting to a fixed thread pool?